vippsas/vipps-developers/common-topics/vipps-landing-page.md

 remembered by the user's browser, eliminating the need for re-typing it on subsequent purchases.

-In some cases one Vipps user will start the payment process, but the actual payment will be made by another Vipps user.
-The Vipps landing page makes this possible, since the phone number can be changed.
+In some cases, one user will start the payment process, but the actual payment will be made by another user.
+The landing page makes this possible, since the phone number can be changed.
 A typical example is one user that is below
-15 years old, and can therefore not pay businesses, will let another Vipps user complete the payment.
+15 years old, and therefore cannot pay to businesses, will let another Vipps user complete the payment.

 See:
 [Is it possible to prevent the user from editing the phone number?​](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/vipps-landing-page-faq#is-it-possible-to-prevent-the-user-from-editing-the-phone-number).

 ## Never display the landing page in an iframe